Waah Waah! Pause. Waah Waah! Pause. What's that you say baby? Its language!

 Newborn babies communicate with their head movements too, holding still and focussing intently when interested and turning away when they’ve had enough.
 Other body gestures start early - even the youngest infants open their mouth, poke their tongue out, and at a few weeks old, flail their arms about.

 Even though babies are too young to understand what’s being said, parents and caregivers usually treat them as if they do, by looking directly at them during the conversation and pausing after they speak to give the baby a chance to respond.
 This is so helpful because it teaches the baby the rituals of our communication – taking turns, using facial expressions, nodding, smiling, and generally reacting to one another.
 By about 6 weeks baby will likely be vocalising, cooing and ‘talking’ back during the conversations (so cute!)
-Language expert Robert E. Owens Jr says "children become communicators because we treat them that way".
+Language expert Robert E. Owens Jr says "children become communicators because we treat them that way" and Noam Chomsky is convinced we're born with a 'language acquisition device' in our brains.

 Babies need to develop their memory in these early days to be able to remember language patterns later.
 Creating regular daily routines is a great start.